 Outside of her role at the library, Natalie is actively involved in the professional community.
 She chaired the Colorado Libraries for Early Literacy (CLEL) Conference and led national efforts to strengthen school-public library partnerships.
 She currently serves as board secretary and programs committee member for the Colorado Chapter of the Grant Professionals Association (COGPA).
 She lives in Wheat Ridge with her husband and dog, Penny, and enjoys trail running, reading, cooking, baking, and spending time in the mountains with her family.

-Morgan serves on the board of the Grant Professionals Association's Colorado Chapter, where she furthers her commitment to the nonprofit sector as the Marketing Committee Chair.
+Morgan serves on the board of the Grant Professionals Association’s Colorado Chapter, where she furthers her commitment to the nonprofit sector as the Marketing Committee Chair.
 Previously, she served as president of the Junior League of Fort Collins and vice president of the Zeta Tau Alpha Fort Collins Alumnae Chapter.
-In 2021, she was named one of BizWest’s Northern Colorado 40 Under Forty young professionals and was also recognized by the Junior League with the Elena Lawrence Inspiration Award for her work to advance diversity, equity, and inclusion.
-When she’s not working with social impact organizations to make the world a better place, Morgan enjoys cooking, reading, and watching true crime documentaries with her husband and their beloved pets.
+She was named one of BizWest’s Northern Colorado 40 Under Forty young professionals and was also recognized by the Junior League with the Elena Lawrence Inspiration Award for her work to advance diversity, equity, and inclusion.
+When she’s not working with social impact organizations to make the world a better place, Morgan enjoys gardening, reading, and eating very, very spicy food.
 Learn more and get in touch at www.carpenternonprofitconsulting.com.

 Liz Henry began her professional career as a classroom teacher before transitioning to a small but national nonprofit, where she served in many roles, including development.
 She later moved to Puerto Rico for a year, where she gained her first experience managing a federal grant as the director of a local farmers market.
 Upon returning to Denver, she began consulting with nonprofits, with a focus that quickly shifted to grants consulting—something she likes to think of as grants coaching.
 Since 2014, she has been building her business in this space and has developed long-term relationships with many of her clients.
 Liz works with clients of all sizes and in various locations, mostly in Colorado.
 Her portfolio includes one of the largest national nonprofit healthcare systems and a hyperlocal neighborhood food assistance organization.
 She offers sliding scale rates to small organizations founded and led by people of color and is developing a series of no-cost webinars as an introduction to grants during this difficult time in the nonprofit world.
 Making grants accessible to all organizations, even those that can’t afford to hire consultants or in-house grant positions, is deeply important to her.